Afan Forest Park - Glyncorrwg Mountain Bike Centre, near Port Talbot

 Today Brechfa Forest covers some 6500 hectares and is looked after by Natural Resources Wales for the benefit of people, wildlife and timber production.

-There are walking and mountain bike trails through these two woodlands within Brechfa Forest:
+There are walking and mountain bike trails from these other Natural Resources Wales car parks:

 Please check the top of this page for any changes to these opening times.

-The toilets are portaloos which are open at all times.
+The portable toilets are open at all times.

 It is in the county of Carmarthenshire

-Byrgwm is on Ordnance Survey (OS) map 186.
+Byrgwm is on Ordnance Survey (OS) Esplorer map 186.